Truth about Cancer

 Cancer itself is not contagious.
 However, some cancers are caused by bacteria and viruses, which can spread from person to person.
-Certain type of the human pappilomavirus (HPV) are known to cause cervical, anal and some types of neck and head cancers.
+Certain types of human papillomavirus (HPV) are known to cause cervical, anal and some types of neck and head cancers.
 Hepatitis B and Hepatitis C viruses can increase the risk of liver cancer, while bacteria like H. Pylori can develop stomach cancer in a person infected by it.

 Your food has no relation to cancer.
-Your diet cannot prevent it, cause it or help in treatment
+Your diet cannot prevent it, cause it or help in the treatment.

 Obesity is not linked to cancer

 For countries like the USA, where two-thirds of the population is obese, this can be a very dangerous misconception.
 Experts are unanimous in linking hundreds of cancer cases to excess weight.
 Like sugar, fat cells secrete a compound called ‘estradiol’, which the cancer cells thrive on.

 Cancer treatment is worse than the disease

 Some cancer treatments like chemotherapy and radiation procedures can cause serious side effects like hair loss, nausea, etc. and may seem extremely unpleasant.
 However, recent advances have produced many chemotherapy drugs and radiation therapies, which the body can now better tolerate.
 As a result, the earlier side-effects are less prevalent or severe.

 Furthermore, dealing with the side effects, called palliative care has emerged as one of the focal points of cancer management.
 Proper palliative emphasizes on quality of life.
 A person feels more comfortable at any stage of the disease while undergoing all forms of treatment.
 Modern cancer treatment tries to minimize the disruption of the patient’s daily routine as far as possible.